Consensys/permissioning-smart-contracts/README.md

 describes how to use the contracts for onchain permissioning.

 ## Development
+_Note: The build process for the Dapp is currently not supported on Windows.
+Please use the provided distribution available at [projects release page](https://github.com/PegaSysEng/permissioning-smart-contracts/releases/latest) if on Windows._

 ### Initialise dependencies ###
 Run `yarn install` to initialise project dependencies.
 This step is only required when setting up project